davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 As we can see, your computer is a network of interconnected parts.
 Let's start by taking a look at the core parts of your computer: your CPU and your RAM.

 The CPU is an electric circuit that implements a very basic programming language.
-Usually, the language and the CPU itself are co-developed; the CPU design coupled with the language design are called the CPU's "[instruction set architecture](https://en.wikipedia.org/wiki/Instruction_set_architecture)" or ISA (as you can already see, hardware people love three-letter acronyms, i.e. TLAs).
+Usually, the language and the CPU itself are co-developed; together, the language and CPU designs are called the CPU's "[instruction set architecture](https://en.wikipedia.org/wiki/Instruction_set_architecture)" or ISA.
+(As you can already see, hardware people love three-letter acronyms, i.e. TLAs).
 To vastly oversimplify, the heart of the CPU is a bunch of little calculator circuits &mdash; an add circuit, a multiply circuit, a divide circuit, and so on &mdash; plus a 'circuit picker.'
 Your program consists of a sequence of instructions, each of which is a number telling that 'picker' which circuit to pick next.
-By lining up these instructions strategically, you can get the CPU to compute something nontrivial.
+By lining up these instructions strategically, you can get the CPU to compute something non-trivial.
 For example, here's a program (sequence of CPU instructions) which together calculate the 4h Fibonacci number:

 >  TODO show a basic x86 fibonacci with each instruction annotated

-As we saw in the example above, your CPU has circuitry to store a few variables you're working on.
-For historical reasons, these variables are called 'registers.'
+As we saw in the example above, your CPU has circuitry to store a few variables for intermediate values you're not done working on.
+For historical reasons, these variables are called *registers*.
 It's only cost-effective for a CPU to have a handful of registers (maybe a dozen or two), and programs often need to store more state than the CPU has registers.
 That's why your CPU is connected to RAM: RAM provides a place to store variables that aren't actively being worked on right now.
-As far as code is concerned, RAM is basically a big byte array: if you have 8 GB of RAM, for example, that means your RAM provides an array of 8 billion bytes to the CPU.
+As far as code is concerned, RAM provides a big byte array for data storage: if you have 8 GB of RAM, for example, that means your RAM provides an array of 8 billion bytes to the CPU.

-A computer's CPU and RAM are tightly coupled &mdash; the two are directly connected to each other, and the CPU's 'programming language' includes dedicated instructions for reading and writing elements in RAM.
-You need both CPU and RAM to have a working computer, because the instructions that your CPU executes are stored in RAM (the CPU pulls the next batch of instructions from RAM 'on-the-fly' as needed.).
-This is the basis of the [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture), which just about every computer in existence today is based on.
+A computer's CPU and RAM are tightly coupled &mdash; the two are physically connected to each other, and neither works without the other.
+For the same reason the CPU doesn't have many registers, the CPU also doesn't have much room to store the code it's executing; so instead, the code is staged in RAM and read (implicitly) by the CPU whenever it needs the next set of instructions.
+(This is the basis of the [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) that all modern computers are based on.)
+Every ISA also includes dedicated memory read and memory write instructions, so code running on the CPU can also use RAM to store program state.

 So, in short, CPU + RAM = you have a computer.
 But it'd be a pretty useless computer!

-Practically speaking, you need a lot more 'stuff' to make a computer people can do stuff with &mdash; things like disks, SSDs, network cards, graphics cards, monitors, keyboards, mice, webcams, you name it!
+Practically speaking, you need a lot more 'stuff' to make a computer people can do stuff with &mdash; things like disks, SSDs, network cards, displays, keyboards, mice, touchscreens, cameras, you name it!
 These devices are often called [peripherals](https://en.wikipedia.org/wiki/Peripheral) because, however useful, they're not core to your computer: you can have a computer without a keyboard, but a computer without a CPU is no computer at all.

 How do these peripherals work?
-In many cases, peripherals are controlled by onboard circuitry that works kind of like a rudimentary computer in its own right.
-The 'logic board' that runs a peripheral device often has a 'controller' chip that does something similar to the job of a CPU, and usually these logic boards include a small amount of memory that works like RAM.
-The key difference is programmability: logic controllers are designed to drive the peripheral device and nothing else; they aren't meant to run general-purpose code.
-Even in cases where the controller is programmable, the code that runs on it is typically purpose-built; we call it "[firmware](https://en.wikipedia.org/wiki/Firmware)" to differentiate from the kind of general-purpose software that runs on a CPU.
+In many cases, peripherals are controlled by onboard circuitry that works like a rudimentary computer in its own right.
+The 'logic board' that runs a peripheral device usually has a 'controller' chip that does something similar to the job of a CPU, and these boards often also include some RAM-like memory.
+Some devices even run some code (called [firmware](https://en.wikipedia.org/wiki/Firmware)).
+The key difference between these logic boards and the CPU/RAM is programmability: logic controllers are designed to drive the peripheral device and nothing else; they aren't meant to run general-purpose code.

-> Computers have come down so far in price that some high-end hardware includes a full-fledged CPU with onboard RAM in place of a custom controller chip for running the device.
-For these kinds of devices, the logic board isn't 'kind of like a rudimentary computer' &mdash; it's literally another computer!
+> Aside: Computers have now come down so far in price that some high-end hardware includes a full-fledged CPU with onboard RAM in order to control the device.
+For this class of hardware, the logic board controlling the device isn't 'like a rudimentary computer' &mdash; it's literally another full computer running inside the device!
 >
 > High-end [DIY hackable mechanical keyboards](https://qmk.fm/keyboards/) work this way.
-What makes these keyboards 'hackable' in the first place is the fact that the logic board is a CPU that runs code, and the code that runs the keyboard is an open source program (usually written in C).
+What makes these keyboards 'hackable' is that the logic board is a full-fledged computer that runs an open source C program &mdash; you can 'hack on' these keyboards by building your own copy of the firmware program and writing it to the keyboard's onboard flash storage.

 To summarize, whatever device you're using to read this blog is actually a whole network of little computers talking to each other.
 Together, the CPU and RAM are the main programmable part of the computer, where all the software runs.
-This core computer is hooked to a bunch of auxiliary computers which each run a device (maybe a display, a disk, a keyboard, a touchscreen, etc).
-This ultimately allows software running on the core computer to interact with physical hardware.
+This programmable core is hooked to a bunch of little auxiliary proto-computers which each run a device (maybe a display, a disk, a keyboard, a touchscreen, etc).
+Hooking everything together allows code running on the programmable core to interact with physical devices.

 But how exactly are these things all hooked together?
 How does that 'core' computer &mdash; your CPU and RAM &mdash; exchange information with the peripheral 'auxiliary' computers and make the hardware do stuff?
 It looks like we need to invent [I/O](https://en.wikipedia.org/wiki/Input/output) &mdash; that is, ways for code running on a CPU to submit commands to peripherals and read back information from the device.

 ## I/O

 Throughout the ages there have been several high-level approaches to I/O, but the dominant approach today is a technique called [Memory Mapped I/O (MMIO)](https://en.wikipedia.org/wiki/Memory-mapped_I/O) (which, by the way, has no relation to the Unix memory mapped file I/O feature).

 Here's the idea: the CPU already has instructions for reading and writing RAM, and those peripheral devices already have some onboard memory.
-So why not make it so the CPU can directly read and write the peripheral's onboard memory?
+So why not make it so the existing CPU read/write instructions can directly read and write the peripheral's onboard memory?
 (At least some of it.)
-That would allow programs on the CPU to submit commands to the device (memory writes) and/or receive information (memory reads), as applicable for the kind of device.
+That would give programs a way to submit commands to a device (memory writes) and/or receive information (memory reads), depending on what the device supports.

-To make this work, we need to invent a way to make peripheral memory accessible via the CPU's read memory and write memory instructions.
+To make this work, we need to invent a way to make peripheral memory accessible via the CPU's 'read memory' and 'write memory' instructions.
 Remember that all memory, whether it's RAM or a peripheral's onboard memory, is exposed to the CPU as an array of bytes.
-Each index in this array is called an *address*, and the CPU's read and write instructions both take a memory address as an input parameter.
-Originally, this address was simply interpreted as a RAM address, but now we need to make it so some addresses refer to peripherals' device memory, while other addresses continue to refer to RAM.
+Each index in this array is called an *address*, and the CPU's read/write instructions both take a memory address as an input parameter.
+Originally, this address was simply interpreted as a RAM address, but now we're going to make it so some addresses refer to peripherals' device memory, while other addresses continue to refer to RAM.

-The key observation in making this work is that the size of RAM, however large, is finite, and there are more possible memory addresses than there are bytes in RAM.
-That means a bunch of possible addresses inevitably end up unused &mdash; there's simply no corresponding RAM to be addressed.
+The key observation needed to make this work is that, no matter how large RAM is, there will be more possible memory addresses than there are bytes of RAM, leaving a bunch of possible memory addresses unused (there's simply no corresponding RAM to be addressed).
 We can repurpose some of the unused addresses as a way of accessing peripheral device memory.

 To implement this, we start by shimming in a new chip in between the CPU and the RAM, like this:

 > Diagram

 For the sake of this discussion, we'll call this new chip a 'memory controller.'
-Our memory controller's purpose is sort of to "lie" to the CPU about memory addresses, in order to redirect some unused addresses to peripheral device memory.
+Our hypothetical memory controller's purpose is to sort of "lie" to the CPU about memory addresses, in order to redirect some unused addresses to peripheral device memory.
 It's easiest to explain how this works using an example.

 Say we had a very simple computer with a tiny amount of RAM (only 10,000 bytes total), and say we only have two peripherals: a keyboard and a mouse.
 Let's have both expose peripheral memory to the CPU using memory-mapped I/O. For readability, let's say this very small computer represents memory addresses using only 16 bits, meaning all addresses from 0-65,535 are possible.